Phoenix International Raceway, 2 Nov 1974

 - Lola T332 [HU49] (Jerry Karl): See full history: Lola T332 HU49.

 - Kingfish 72 ['2'] (Johnny Parsons Jr): The second new 1972 Grant King car appeared for the first time at the Indy 500 as the #15 car for Steve Krisiloff.
-As the other 1972 car was destroyed in Merle Bettenhausen's accident at the 1972 Michigan 200, it would be reasonable to assume this is Carl Gehlhausen's Mid-West Manufacturing Dura-pot entry from 1973 onwards.
-It first appeared as the #58 for Larry Dickson at the start of 1973, and was later driven as #58 by Johnny Parsons Jr, Arnie Knepper, Tom Bigelow and Tom Sneva later that year.
-The Gehlhausen team returned to Indycar racing in 1975, with the Kingfish now as the #38 entry, and it was raced initially by Jerry Karl, and by Al Loquasto, Jerry Sneva and Mike Hiss (who crashed it) in practice for the Indy 500.
-Spike Gehlhausen, Carl's son, was then given his first chance in the car and kept the drive to the end of the season.
+As the other 1972 car was destroyed in Merle Bettenhausen's accident at the 1972 Michigan 200, it would be reasonable to assume this is the 1972 Kingfish acquired by Carl Gehlhausen's Mid-West Manufacturing Dura-pot team.
+A Racing Pictorial photograph shows that it first appeared as the team's #58 entry at Phoenix in November 1972, but driver Larry Dickson did not start.
+It was raced as the #58 by Dickson at the start of 1973, and was driven by Johnny Parsons Jr, Arnie Knepper, Tom Bigelow and Tom Sneva later that season.
+The Gehlhausen team only made a couple of appearances with the Kingfish in 1974, but made a more concerted effort in 1975, with the Kingfish now as the #38 entry, raced initially by Jerry Karl, and then by Al Loquasto, Jerry Sneva and Mike Hiss (who crashed it) in practice for the Indy 500.
+Spike Gehlhausen, Carl's son, was then given his first chance in the car after the 500 and kept the drive to the end of the season.
 The Gehlhausens then acquired a McLaren M16 as the #19 Spirit of Indiana entry, and the Kingfish acted as backup until an Eagle was acquired in mid-1977.
 Subsequent history unknown but at some point the car was repainted with Sta-On Glaze livery, Gehlhausen's 1979 sponsor.
 By 2008, it was part of a collection of unrestored Indy cars owned by Walter Medlin.

 - Eagle 74 (Wally Dallenbach): New to Patrick Racing and identified by an Indianapolis 'Laycock card' as Wally Dallenbach's #40 STP entry in 1974.
 Given the early construction date, marked as January on the chassis plate, this car is assumed to be Dallenbach's ride from the start of 1974.
 Presumably his early-1975 car before the new Wildcats were ready.
 At Indy 1975 as the #60 spare.
 Sold to Leader Card Racers for 1976 and George Snider's #23 Hubler Chevrolet ride in that year's 500.
 Also for Mike Hiss at Ontario.
 Retained for 1977 and the #64 at the Indy 500 but thought to be the #23 at other races.
 Retained again for 1978 but wrecked in Tom Bigelow's accident at Mosport Park in June.
 Bought from AJ Watson by someone called Al in Grand Rapid, Michigan and sold by him to Bill Wiswedel (Holland, Michigan) around 2000-2004.
 In approximately 2017, Bill sold the car to James Long (Nevada City, CA) and he sold it to Bobby Rahal (Chicago, IL) in 2020.